zacharysgoldberg/zacharysgoldberg/README.md

 ## Interests
 I’m interested in collaborating/contribtuting to anything related to backend/or cloud development.

-Outside of development, I spend most of my time with my wife and two-year-old son, who are incredibly supportive in my endeavor to break into a junior developer role.
+Outside of development, I spend most of my time with my two-year-old son and Wife, who is incredibly supportive of my endeavor to break into a junior developer role.
 I'm also an active member of DAV (Disabled American Veterans) and participate in helping both transitioning and returning veterans who have rightfully earned benefits in any capacity that I can.

 ## Current Projects